Apple Keyboard Has a Weird Emoji Suggestion Problem

 Apple gets emojis straight from Unicode, a collaboration of some of the world’s largest technology companies, including Google, Facebook, and Microsoft, tasked with standardizing emoji usage across internet browsers, social media platforms, and devices.

-This is not the first time Apple has been accused of putting bias into its emoji products.
-In 2017, Apple’s predictive text tool, which frequently offers emojis as users type words into their keyboard, faced criticism for using all-male emojis for phrases such as “CEO” and “CTO.”
+Anyway, this won’t be the first time Apple has been accused of putting bias into its emojis.
+In 2017, Apple’s predictive text feature, which usually shows emojis as users type words into their keyboard, faced criticism for using all-male emojis for phrases such as “CEO” and “CTO.”